 For more information, read Do I really need the PR Card to travel back to Canada? and I need to leave Canada but do not have my PR card yet.
 What should I do?

-How can I apply for a PR Card?
+How can I renew or apply for a PR Card?

 If you need to replace or renew your PR Card, or if you landed before 2002 and never got a PR Card, you can download the Guide and Application Form for the Permanent Resident Card from IRCC's website.